 The merger, which completed today, of law firms Harrison Clark Rickerbys (HCR) and Sprecher Grier brings growth in the London market for one and a broader range of services for the other – HCR is a full service firm with eight offices across the country and Sprecher Grier has a significant restructuring and insolvency (R&I) presence in London.

-The move brings former colleagues back together – Sam Payne, head of HCR’s R&I team, worked with many of the London firm’s team several years ago, especially partner Daniel Sejas.
-Sam will lead the merged firm’s R&I practice, and Daniel will lead the London restructuring & insolvency practice.
+The move brings former colleagues back together – Sam Payne, head of HCR’s R&I team, worked with many of the London firm’s team several years ago.
+Sam will lead the merged firm’s R&I practice.

 Sam said: “This merger will significantly boost the continued growth of HCR’s London office and bring together two firms with excellent reputations, Sprecher Grier in the capital and HCR nationally.
 HCR’s London team will move into Sprecher Grier’s existing offices off Bishopsgate.
 For HCR, relocating into the City provides a great base for future development, giving critical mass to our offering in the capital across all services and sectors.